chin-rcip/cidoc_crm_fr/docs/ressources/mandat.md

 * Have excellent writing skills in French and an excellent understanding of English;

-* Be able to devote approximately five hours per month to Working Group activities and provide constructive feedback.
+* Be able to devote approximately five hours per month to Translation Group activities and provide constructive feedback.

 ## Activities and Tools

-The Working Group’s administrative tasks (meeting agendas, notes, documents, etc.) are managed by CHIN.
+The Translation Group’s administrative tasks (meeting agendas, notes, documents, etc.) are managed by CHIN.

 At least one CHIN member is responsible for presenting the work done by the members at the CRM SIG.